awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 To view the environment overview page, choose the environment name on the navigation pane, if it's the current environment\.
 Alternatively, navigate to the environment from the application page or from the main environment list on the **Environments** page\.

-The top pane on the environment overview page shows top level information about your environment\.
-This includes its name, its URL, its current health status, the name of the currently deployed application version, and the platform version that the application is running on\.
-Below the overview pane you can see the five most recent environment events\.
+The top pane on the environment overview page shows top\-level information about your environment\.
+This includes its name, URL, and current health status, as well as the name of the currently deployed application version, and the platform version that the application is running on\.
+You can see the five most recent environment events below the overview pane\.

 Choose **Refresh** to update the information shown\.
 The overview page contains the following information and options\.

 ### URL<a name="environments-dashboard-url"></a>

-The environment's **URL** is located at the top of the overview, below the environment name\.
+The environment's **URL** is located at the top of the overview and below the environment name\.
 This is the URL of the web application that the environment is running\.

 ### Health<a name="environments-dashboard-health"></a>

 The overall health of the environment\.
-With [Enhanced health reporting and monitoring](health-enhanced.md) enabled, the environment status is shown with a **Causes** button you can choose to view more information about the current status\.
+With [Enhanced health reporting and monitoring](health-enhanced.md) enabled, the environment status is shown with a **Causes** button that you can choose to view more information about the environment's current status\.

 For [Basic health reporting](using-features.healthstatus.md) environments, a link to the [Monitoring Console](environment-health-console.md) is shown\.